engula/engula/docs/rfcs/README.md

 It is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Zulip server](https://engula.zulipchat.com/) or posting "pre-RFCs" on the [discussion forum](https://github.com/engula/engula/discussions).
+The most common preparations for writing and submitting an RFC include talking the idea over on [Zulip](https://engula.zulipchat.com/) or posting "pre-RFCs" on the [GitHub Discussions](https://github.com/engula/engula/discussions).

 ## What the process is

 In short, to get a major feature added to Engula, one must first get the RFC merged under this directory as a markdown file.
 At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Engula.

-* Fork the this repository.
+* Fork this repository.
 * Copy `00000000-template.md` to `YYYYMMDD-my-feature.md` (where "my-feature" is descriptive).
 * Fill in the RFC and submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 * The maintainers will discuss the RFC pull request in the comment thread of the pull request itself.
 Offline discussion will be summarized on the pull request comment thread.